prjasper/bin/README.md

     make

 ## Uninstalling
-To uninstall these tools, type thses commands:
+To uninstall these tools, type these commands:

     cd bin # where this is your cloned repo make clean